abdelkadouss/neda/README.md

 ### Features

-default = ["aladhan-provider", "sqlite-storage"] aladhan-provider # default api provider. sqlite-storage # storage module, a sqlite db for offline access. client # utilities to help you make your own neda client (including a config_reader and some stuff).
+- default = ["aladhan-provider", "sqlite-storage"].
+- aladhan-provider # default api provider.
+- sqlite-storage # storage module, a sqlite db for offline access.
+- client # utilities to help you make your own neda client (including a config_reader and some stuff).

 ## Usage